History

 instrument.
 Its function was to enable running of multiple electric trains on the same track system while automatically

+colors or in a natural aluminum finish.
 Each General Trains set was serially numbered.
-A serial number was etched on the underside
+A serial number was etched on the

 set bore the same serial numbers.
 Based on research of General Trains sets in collections and appearing for sale,

 "next steps."
-One metallic blue set exists that demonstrates more than just a deviation from the standard metallic
+A metallic blue set exists that demonstrates more than just a deviation from the standard metallic

 dark pink paint.
 This set has a taller version of the power motor; and the nose casting is likewise different to accept

-that are much closer in appearance to the streamline trains that actually went into service on the nation's railroads.
+castings that are much closer in appearance to the streamline trains that actually went into service on the nation's

-Painted yellow and brown with the same decals as the standard production, these sets utilized the same "short" motor as
+railroads.
+Painted yellow and brown with the same decals as the standard production, these sets utilized the same "short"

-their bulbous pink brethren.
-Unlike all of those other sets however, they bear no engraved set numbers on the underside of
+motor as their bulbous pink brethren.
+Unlike all of those other sets however, they bear no engraved set numbers on the

 For collectors, the General Trains streamliners are a desirable oddball.
 Even in a substantial